 Preparing for this Major

-If you are still in high school, take as many statistics, science, health, and physiology courses as you can.
+If you are still in high school, take as many math and science courses as you can.
 We also recommend shadowing a professional in your field of interest.

 If you are currently attending another college or university, contact an academic advisor to make sure the classes you are taking will transfer.

 When you start the program, talk to your academic advisor.
 They will review your degree requirements and help you choose a certificate, track, minor, or specialization.
 Your advisor will help you identify and choose the option that best aligns with your career goals.

 All of our Kinesiology and Health Education specializations would work for this major:

 - Disability Studies